MicrosoftDocs/azure-docs/articles/spatial-anchors/concepts/create-and-locate-anchors.md

 ### Pausing or stopping the session

 To stop the session temporarily, you can invoke the Stop method.
-This will stop any watchers and environment processing, even if you invoke ProcessFrame().
+Doing so will stop any watchers and environment processing, even if you invoke ProcessFrame().
 You can then invoke Start() to resume processing.

 # [C#](#tab/csharp)